 What is Nevoid Basal Cell Carcinoma Syndrome?

 Nevoid Basal Cell Carcinoma Syndrome (NBCCS) is also known as Gorlin syndrome.
-NBCCS is a hereditary condition characterized by multiple basal cell skin cancers or basal cell nevus syndrome.
-Other common findings include jaw cysts, pits on the palms of the hands or soles of the feet, calcium deposits in soft tissues, and skeletal (bone) changes.
-The appearance of a person with NBCCS may include a larger head size, a prominent forehead, broad bridge of the nose, wide spaced eyes, skin cysts, and small skin bumps called milia.
+NBCCS is a hereditary condition characterized by multiple basal cell skin cancers.
+Other common signs include jaw cysts, pits on the palms of the hands or soles of the feet, calcium deposits in the brain, developmental disability, and skeletal (bone) changes.
+The appearance of a person with NBCCS may include a larger head size, a prominent forehead, broad bridge of the nose, widely spaced eyes, skin cysts, and small skin bumps called milia.

 What causes NBCCS?